Napoleon III: Reconstruction of Paris (1854–1870)

 Georges-Eugène Haussmann and Napoleon III make official the annexation of eleven communes around Paris to the city.
 The annexation increased the size of the city from twelve to the present twenty arrondissements.

 Napoleon III began his regime by launching a series of enormous public works projects in Paris, hiring tens of thousands of workers to improve the sanitation, water supply and traffic circulation of the city.
 To direct this task, he named a new prefect of the Seine department, Georges-Eugène Haussmann, and gave him extraordinary powers to rebuild the center of the city.
 He installed a large map of Paris in a central position in his office, and he and Haussmann planned the new Paris.
+Napoleon III had envisioned a reconstruction of Paris for years; writing in 1842, he declared "I want to be a second Augustus, because Augustus [...] made Rome a city of marble."

 The population of Paris had doubled since 1815, with neither an increase in its area nor a development of its structure of very narrow medieval streets and alleys.

 To accommodate the growing population and those who would be forced from the center by the construction of new boulevards and squares, Napoleon issued a decree in 1860 to annex eleven communes (municipalities) on the outskirts of Paris and increase the number of arrondissements (city boroughs) from twelve to twenty.
 Paris was thus enlarged to its modern boundaries with the exception of the two major city parks (Bois de Boulogne and Bois de Vincennes) that became part of the French capital in 1920.

 For the duration of Napoleon III's reign and a decade afterwards, most of Paris was an enormous construction site.
 His hydraulic chief engineer, Eugène Belgrand, built a new aqueduct to bring clean water from the Vanne River in the Champagne region, and a new huge reservoir near the future Parc Montsouris.
 These two works increased the water supply of Paris from 87,000 to 400,000 cubic meters of water a day.
 Hundreds of kilometers of pipes distributed the water throughout the city, and a second network, using the less-clean water from the Ourcq and the Seine, washed the streets and watered the new park and gardens.
 He completely rebuilt the Paris sewers and installed miles of pipes to distribute gas for thousands of new streetlights along the Paris streets.